 - Research and analysis

-- Assisting the marketing team with their daily tasks
+- Assist the marketing team with their daily tasks

-- Monitoring social marketing metrics for performance analysis
+- Monitor social marketing metrics for performance analysis

 You'll find a lot of marketing intern jobs on Indeed and Glassdoor.
 There are over 13K jobs available on Indeed as of now.

 The job of a marketing intern is simple and doesn’t come with a lot of challenges.
 This gives you ample time to learn and improve your skills.
-It is recommended to choose your marketing field while working as an intern and pursue it.
+It is recommended to choose your marketing field while working as an intern.

 Specialization is essential for career growth.